 Traditionally, A/B testing is one of the best methods for improving email marketing performance.
 Since the advent of AI technology, the application of AI has been seen in various industries.
 AI has also opened up new possibilities for email marketers to improve their email campaign performance, thus rendering A/B testing a thing of the past.

-The following before and after comparison table shows the effectiveness of the AI-powered features that have drastically improved email open rates for Feedback Central users.
+The following before and after the comparison table shows the effectiveness of the AI-powered features that have drastically improved email open rates for BQool users.